Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Rule ID management

-RuleID minimum length MUST be minimum 8-bits, and RECOMMENDED length is 8-bits.
+RuleID minimum length MUST be 8 bits, and RECOMMENDED length is 8 bits.
 RuleID MSB is encoded in the LoRaWAN FPort as described in
 {{Fig-lorawan-schc-payload}}.
-LoRaWAN supports up to 223 application FPorts in range [1;223], it implies that RuledID MSB SHOULD be insidethis range.
+LoRaWAN supports up to 223 application FPorts in range [1;223], it implies that RuledID MSB SHOULD be inside this range.
 Application MAY reserve some FPort values for other needs.

 A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).
-RuleIDs FPortsUp and FPortsDown are reserved for fragmentation, in order to improve interoperability RECOMMENDED values are:
+RuleIDs FPortUp and FPortDown are reserved for fragmentation, in order to improve interoperability RECOMMENDED values are: